Contemporary neosurrealism art pictures, famous surrealist artist gallery, modern prints posters wallpapers books. NeoSurrealismArt.com

 The new form of digital art was born without pompous manifestations and noisy commercials.
 Some of us still consider contemporary digital and 3d art as something mechanical and artificial, something that in some way is out of human touch.
 Nothing could be more wrong.
 Computers do not make fine art, people do.
 Computers are creative tools, much sophisticated ones.
 Once you try them you will never give up.
 Its a fresh creative drug for a new generation of modern artistic society.
 It is addiction with no cure.

 The official website: Digital surrealism art gallery modern art prints, gothic fantasy art digital dark art graphics artist George Grie, Джордж Грие or Юрий Грибановский.
-Surrealist artist modern neo-surrealism art for sale 2d 3d surrealism pictures, matte painting modern art wallpaper, famous surrealist artist, surreal artworks gallery, surrealist posters.
+Surrealist artist modern neo-surrealism art for sale 2d 3d Neo-romanticism, romantic matte painting modern art wallpaper, famous surrealist artist, surreal artworks gallery, surrealist posters.
 Characteristics of surrealism, salvador dali cubism, abstract expressionism dadaism realism, digital graphics gotic posters gotica dark fantasy gothic art gallery.
 Blog forum facebook bio biography.

 Link: Modern surrealist posters and art prints, previous site version